10 Tips to Get Out of Debt Quickly

 Make a point of selling things that you no longer need to get out of debt quickly.
 And remember, when you are debt free you can always buy it again if you find you actually do need or want it.

-Use Craigslist and other sites like it to sell your stuff. eBay can be a good site to use too, although they do charge listing and selling fees.
+Use Craigslist and other sites like it to sell your stuff. eBay can be a good site to use as well, although they do charge listing and selling fees.

 Related: Debt Anxiety Index